jupyterhub/jupyterhub/docs/source/reference/server-api.md

 : This code means your request was accepted, but is not yet completely processed.
 The server has `pending: 'stop'` at this point.

-There is no Progress API for checking when a server actually stops.
+There is no progress API for checking when a server actually stops.
 Thus, the only available alternative is to poll the server and wait for it to disappear from the user `servers` model.

-The Python code snippet below can be used to check if a server stops:
+This Python code snippet can be used to check if a server stops:

 ```{literalinclude} ../../../examples/server-api/start-stop-server.py
 :language: python